salabon77mk/lazycards_server/README.md

 **\*\*NOTE:**
-These directions are identical on different distros and the only differences are the location and name pertaining to Apache, e.g httpd is the package in Arch whereas in Ubuntu it's apache2, the virtualhosts file in the Ubuntu package has a different name, etc...
+These directions are identical on different distros and the only differences are the locations and names of files pertaining to Apache, e.g httpd is the package in Arch whereas in Ubuntu it's apache2, the httpd-vhosts.conf file in the Ubuntu package has a different name, etc...

 1. Install httpd